When I visited St. Petersburg in the 1990s, the Russian city was gray and depressing. But during my last visit, I found a town that sparkles.

 Three hundred years ago, St. Petersburg was a dismal swampland.
 But that was before Czar Peter I — better known as Peter the Great — came along.
 In the late 17th century, the ambitious young ruler visited Amsterdam to learn about shipbuilding.
 Inspired by that canal-laced city, he returned to Russia determined to create his own great city.
 Using experts from around Europe (and the free labor of his peasant serfs), Peter filled in the wetlands, built seawalls, and laid out canals.

-Many of Peter's original grid-planned neighborhoods still survive, and Russia's recent affluence has brought a rising vibrancy to the city.
+Many of Peter's original grid-planned neighborhoods still survive, and Russia's affluence in the early 2000s brought a rising vibrancy to the city.
 It's fun to be a "temporary local" here, enjoying the terrific public transportation, the inviting little eateries and pastry shops opening up left and right, and the impressive sights covering everything from imperial to Soviet times.
 With its good Baltic access and a huge new cruise facility, the city has also become a popular cruising destination.

 The sightseeing spine of the city, the street called Nevsky Prospekt, starts at the riverside Winter Palace.
 This rambling Baroque complex, the state residence of the Russian emperors from the mid-1700s, is also home to the world-class Hermitage Museum.

-When I visited the Hermitage years ago, I knew it had an awe-inspiring collection.
-But the building was dingy, and its treasures were poorly displayed.
-But after my recent trip, I'd give the Hermitage the "most improved museum in Europe" award.
+When I first visited the Hermitage decades ago, I knew it had an awe-inspiring collection, but found its treasures poorly displayed and the building itself dingy.
+After my last trip, however, I'd give the Hermitage the "most improved museum in Europe" award.
 It is dazzling.
 You can enjoy Leonardos, Rembrandts, and Matisses while gliding through some of the most opulent ballrooms and throne rooms ever built.

 While St. Petersburg has plenty of worthwhile turnstile sights, a visit to a simple neighborhood market was one of the most entertaining experiences I had.
 As a tourist, it's helpful to enjoy the little chores and rituals of everyday life.
 Just stopping by the corner mini-market and buying some handpicked blueberries gave me a chance to exchange smiles with a local as I pantomimed my way through our transaction.